University of Texas at Brownsville: University of Texas at Brownsville-Texas Southmost College

 After UTB was created, a partnership was established between UTB and TSC, allowing TSC students to seamlessly transition to the four year University without reapplying.
 The university has academic colleges including business, education, liberal arts and nursing.
 UTB-TSC's funding came from both the college tax district as well as the State of Texas.
 After failure to pass a 2002 multimillion-dollar bond, the TSC tax district voters successfully passed a $68 million bond issue to construct additional classrooms ($28 million), additional library space ($14 million), Workforce Training Classrooms ($17 million), Center for Early Childhood Studies ($4 million), and Center for Alzheimer's, Diabetes, Cancer, and Heart Disease ($5 million).
 Juliet V. García served as UTB-TSC President from 1991 to 2011; Garcia was the first Hispanic woman to be the president of a college or university in the United States.

 End of educational partnership with Texas Southmost College

 On November 10, 2010, the University of Texas System Board of Regents voted to end the University of Texas at Brownsville's educational partnership with Texas Southmost College.
 On February 17, 2011, the TSC Board of Trustees voted 4–3 to separate from UTB.

 Merger with UTPA and Medical School

 On December 6, 2012, the Board of Regents of The University of Texas System approved a proposal to merge UTB, the University of Texas–Pan American, and a planned medical school into one regional institution.
 On December 12, 2013, the UT Board of Regents voted to name the new university The University of Texas Rio Grande Valley.

+On November 5, 2014, UTRGV's new nickname of Vaqueros was announced.
+Immediately, Students on both Campuses began protests objecting to the new name as a caricature and racial stereotype of Mexican, Latino, Chicano, and Hispanic culture.

+On January 29, 2015 Texas Representative Terry Canales proposed Texas House Bill 901 which called for postponement of the naming of the new mascot.

+On August 31, 2015, UTB and UTPA were officially dissolved and changed to the University of Texas Rio Grande Valley.